sonrabakarim/barlkk/_posts/2016-09-19-best-jamstack-site-generator.md

   - /choose-hugo-over-jekyll/
 ---

-Many are familiar with the idea of static site generators like Jekyll and [why they should use them](https://learn.cloudcannon.com/jekyll/why-use-a-static-site-generator/).
+Many are familiar with the idea of static site generators like Jekyll and <a target="intro" href="https://learn.cloudcannon.com/jekyll/why-use-a-static-site-generator/">why they should use them</a>.
 But Jekyll isn't the only <abbr title="Static Site Generator">SSG</abbr> out there.
-In fact, there are literally <a href="https://staticsitegenerators.net/" rel="nofollow">hundreds of SSGs</a> guaranteed to give you analysis paralysis.
+In fact, there are literally <a target="intro" href="https://staticsitegenerators.net/" rel="nofollow">hundreds of SSGs</a> guaranteed to give you analysis paralysis.
 With so many to choose from it can be difficult to decide which to use.

 After trying a number of static site generators myself over the years, **the one I'd bet the farm on is [Hugo](https://gohugo.io)**.
 Here're a few of the reasons why I feel Hugo rocks the socks off the competition: